Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/hands-on-67/hands-on-67.md

 ### Description

-This configuration provisions an EFS file system with mount targets in 3 subnets of a Vpc and one access point.
+This configuration provisions an EFS file system with mount targets in 3 subnets of a Vpc and one access point resource.
-It then mounts the EFS file system on two EC2 instances.
+It then mounts the EFS file system on two EC2 instances in difference availability zones.

 ### Operation